JoshOrndorff/RustCourseNotes/6-StructsEnumsAndTypeSystemBasics.md

 assert!(my_bottom_value == 3);
 ```

 Notice that here we have used simple integer literals like `3` as opposed to explicitly typed ones like `3u32`.
 This is allowed because the Rust compiler knows that the fields of the `Fraction` type are `u32` because they were declared as such.
-Similarly, the compiler can infer that the type of `my_bottom_value` is u32 so we don't use an explicit annotation.
+Similarly, the compiler can infer that the type of `my_bottom_value` is u32 so we don't need an explicit annotation.

 We can use the same syntax to mutate the value of a field.
 But, as always in Rust, to make a value mutable it must be explicitly declared as such.